JakeSwartwout/Tempus/README.md

 why is that, whats wrong with it.
 It's fine if you start in the petras and go back and forth?? huh?? like what could be breaking that.

+also if you go back and forth, you lose the rake... hmm.